kaushik-roy-physics/2D-ERIC-local/README.md

 2. "phasegrids_gpu_truncnorm.py":  Same as above but samples the natural frequencies of the oscillators from a truncated normal distribution with user defined mean and scale.

+3. "phasegrids_gpu_latticesize.py": Same as the code described in 1 but studying the dependence on lattice sizes.

+4. "phasegrids_gpu_abl.py": This is specifically for the 2D ERIC model with excitability (2DE + ex) described above.
+This code generates movies of time evolving phasemaps as 10x10 grids where each frame shows the instantaneous phasemaps in the $(b,\Lambda)$ parameter space at a given $K=a\Delta_{\omega}$.

 # 2D ERIC model and beyond